/ BLOG

 8. Draft your proposal

 Electrical estimates are typically a minor component of the bigger proposal you submit for the bidding process.
 So, once you have the total sale price, create a polished proposal.
+It should clearly describe every small aspect of what your estimate includes and excludes, as well as any terms and conditions.

-*This information is general only and does not consider your objectives, financial situation or needs.
+This information is general only and does not take into account your objectives, financial situation or needs.
 It should not be relied upon as advice.
-As with any insurance, cover will be subject to the terms, conditions and exclusions contained in the policy wording. © 2022 BizCover Pty Limited, all rights reserved.
+As with any insurance, cover will be subject to the terms, conditions and exclusions contained in the policy wording. © 2024 BizCover Pty Limited, all rights reserved.
 ABN 68 127 707 975; AFSL 501769

 Compare multiple quotes online in minutes